🧘 Curs nou de Abheda Yoga

 One of his disciples said:

-“From the moment Nityananda poured his grace upon us, we no longer felt limited by time.
-Indeed, its spiritual strength helps us transcend time.
+“From the moment Nityananda poured out her grace on us, we no longer felt limited by time.
+Indeed, its spiritual force helps us transcend time.
 We live a continuous ecstatic present.
-It turns us from ignorant to enlightened.”
+It transforms us from ignorant to enlightened.”

 With knowledge of Hindi, English, Tamil, Telugu, Malaja, Kannada and Marate, he guided the searchers in different ways according to their ability.